January 21–June 3, 2018

-Neo Rauch Dromos Painting 1993-2017 will present more than 60 works tracing the artist's career from his first solo exhibition in Leipzig in 1993 up to the present day.
-The exhibition will also include works by other artists from the private collection of Neo Rauch and his wife, Rosa Loy.
+Neo Rauch Dromos Painting 1993-2017 presents more than 60 works tracing the artist's career from his first solo exhibition in Leipzig in 1993 up to the present day.
+The exhibition also includes works by other artists from the private collection of Neo Rauch and his wife, Rosa Loy.

 Coinciding with Neo Rauch's 2014 exhibition at the New York gallery, David Zwirner Books published At the Well.
 The catalogue features a text by historian and curator Norman Rosenthal, as well as a reprint of the classic Brothers Grimm fairy tale The Young Giant, which Rosenthal specifically chose to further expand his analysis of the relationship between fairy tales and Rauch's work.